pydio/pydio-doc-developer-guide/2_actions/2_scheduler-tools-internals/0_archive-changes.md

-Archive all changes into an alternative table (legacy action)
+[Internal] Archive all changes into an alternative table (legacy action)